tkodev/ex-monorepos/poc-turborepo-nextjs/README.md

-# poc-turborepo-mui-next
+# poc-turborepo-nextjs
-⚡ Proof of concept for turborepo + mui + nextjs
+⚡ Proof of concept for turborepo monorepo + nextjs

 ## Structure
 ```